NCERT solutions for class 12 physics chapter 8 Electromagnetic Waves

 Answer:

-X-rays are absorbed by the atmosphere and therefore the source of X-rays must lie outside the atmosphere to carry out X-ray astronomy.
-Therefore, satellites orbiting the earth are necessary, but radio waves and visible light can penetrate through the atmosphere and therefore optical and radio telescopes can be built on the ground.
+X-rays are absorbed by the atmosphere, and therefore, the source of X-rays must lie outside the atmosphere to carry out X-ray astronomy.
+Therefore, satellites orbiting the earth are necessary, but radio waves and visible light can penetrate through the atmosphere, and therefore, optical and radio telescopes can be built on the ground.

 Answer the following questions

-Q5. (d) The small ozone layer on top of the stratosphere is crucial for human survival.
+5. (d) The small ozone layer on top of the stratosphere is crucial for human survival.
 Why?

 Answer: